 Coordinate transformation.
 In general, coordinate values of geometry objects are associated with the coordinate reference system defined for the 3D City Database instance during setup and are exported “as is” from the database.
 The export operation allows a user to apply a coordinate transformation to another reference system during export.
 The target coordinate reference system is chosen from the corresponding drop-down list [3].
 This list can be augmented with user-defined reference systems (cf. chapter 5.6.4 for more details).
 When picking the entry “Same as in database”, no transformation will be applied (default behavior).

-Export filter.
-Like importing of CityGML datasets, the export operation supports thematic and spatial filter criteria to restrict exports to subsets of the 3D city model content.
+Simple export filters.
+Like the import of CityGML datasets, the export operation supports thematic and spatial filter criteria to restrict exports to subsets of the 3D city model content.
+The checkboxes on the left side of the export dialog let you choose between an attribute filter, an SQL filter, an LoD filter, a feature counter filter, a spatial bounding box filter and a feature type filter [4].
+If more than one filter is chosen, then the filter criteria are combined in a logical AND operation.
+If no checkbox is enabled, no filter criteria are applied and thus all CityGML features contained in the database will be exported.